You are here

 When you get a prescription for the new HFA inhaler, talk with your allergist about how you are feeling and make sure your disease is under control.

 You should also talk with your allergist about when to use your inhaler.
 If you have asthma, take your quick-relief medicine at the first sign of symptoms.
 Your doctor may want you to use these medicines before exercise.
+A written asthma treatment plan can be very useful to guide treatment in the future when symptoms occur.

 While it’s important to have a quick-relief inhaler, it isn’t something you should need to use all the time.
 If you have asthma and use your quick-relief inhaler to treat symptoms more than twice a week during the day, or two or more nights a month, then your asthma is not well controlled.
 Be sure to talk with your doctor.